CenLa Master Naturalist Program 2019/2020

-Master Naturalist programs exist to provide natural history and environmental stewardship education to interested adults and to establish a corps of well informed volunteers.
-Almost every state has a master naturalist program.
-The training is typically provided in the form of 10 to 12 workshops that include classroom and field instruction.
-The programs are designed to be both educational and fun for all participants.
-Upon completion of the required number of workshops, graduates receive certification and are expected to thereafter complete a certain minimal number of volunteer hours and continuing education credits per year to maintain certification status.
+The mission of Master Naturalist programs is to provide natural history and environmental stewardship education to interested adults (18 and over) and to establish a potential corps of well informed volunteers.
+Almost every state has master naturalist programs.
+Training in the CenLa MN program is provided in 12 to 14 workshops that include classroom and field instruction.
+Programs are organized to be both educational and fun for all participants.
+The workshops include introductory material and are designed to include people who have little or no background in natural science.
+Upon completion of the required number of workshops, graduates receive certification and are encouraged to complete a certain minimal number of volunteer hours and continuing education credits per year to maintain certification status.

-There are currently 5 chapters in Louisiana, located in New Orleans, Baton Rouge, Lafayette, Lake Charles, and Shreveport.
-The CenLa Master Naturalist program, based in Alexandria, will open its’ program in October, 2017.
-Workshops will be held on Saturdays, approximately 2 per month, October through April.
-Locations will include the Booker Fowler Fish Hatchery at Forest Hill, Louisiana State Arboretum at Chicot Lake St Park, and LSUA.
-Each workshop will provide approximately 6 hours of training including classroom and field work.
+There are currently 7 chapters in Louisiana, located in New Orleans, Baton Rouge, Lafayette, Lake Charles, Shreveport, Monroe, and Alexandria.
+The CenLa Master Naturalist program, based in Alexandria, was established in 2017 and has graduated classes in 2018 and 2019.
+Workshops are held on Saturdays, usually 2 per month, October through April.
+Locations for the 2019/2020 class will include the Louisiana State Arboretum at Chicot Lake St Park, Allen Acres in Pitkin, the Westside Library in Alexandria and potentially other sites in Central Louisiana.
+Most workshops provide approximately 5 hours of training including classroom and field work.

-We plan to include the following workshop topics: Orientation and Introduction to CenLa MN, Nature Journaling, Geology and Soils of Louisiana, Wetlands Ecology, Water Quality, Native Herbaceous Plants, Woody Plants, Ornithology, Entomology, Reptiles/Amphibians, Fish/crawfish, Stream Ecology, Mammals, Ferns/ Mosses/ Fungi, and Astronomy.
+Plans for the 2019/2020 class are to include workshops in the following subjects: Geology and Soils of Louisiana, Wetlands Ecology and Water Quality, Piney Woods Ecosystems, Native Herbaceous Plants, Trees and Shrubs, Ornithology, Entomology, Reptiles/Amphibians, Fish/crawfish, Mammals, and Astronomy.

 To apply for the CenLa Master Naturalists, please visit our Application Form Page